ChrisZappe/bash-helpers/README.md

 # bash-helpers
-Repository of simple shell scripts written to automate common tasks
+Repository of simple shell scripts written to automate some common tasks in a Mac server-client environment

 ### cpHomedir_cleaner.bash
   Copies the contents of a corrupt home directory to a fresh directory with the same name.
 Mac Server version.